bigwheel/monorepo-gatekeeper/README.md

 - Simple workflow definition
 - No need to edit every time you add a workflow
-- Gatekeeper workflow and subjest workflows are more isolated
+- Gatekeeper workflow and subject workflows are more isolated

 # Designer's memo